-By 3 months old, your baby’s neck becomes a lot stronger.
+By three months, your baby's neck becomes a lot stronger.
 He can now easily turn his head around to observe, and he has fewer problems keeping his cute little head upright.
 But, you still have to make sure he keeps practising looking up!
 A baby develops physically from the top down, starting with his head and neck, so only if he practices more head-up and head-slamming movements can you further promote his physical growth and development!

 Keeping your baby's head up helps promote neck development